 within three minutes of the prospect completing the lead form on the Internet.
 (Because we know that email is inherently unreliable, we also store your leads online, and we urge you to check them at least twice weekly on our server via the internet).

 You can specify a radius as small as ten miles.
 You will not waste time driving to far away leads, and the people live close enough to come to you—so a meeting becomes far more likely.
 They live in your neighborhood.
 You specify the type of leads you desire (annuity leads, life leads, mutual fund leads, long-term care leads, IRA/401k rollover leads, etc).

-Here's the special part—before you contact the lead, you send a an educational, well-written 15-page booklet (we provide) personalized with your name, photo, credentials, contact information, and biography.
+Here's the special part—before you contact the lead, you send an educational, well-written 15-page booklet (we provide) personalized with your name, photo, credentials, contact information, and biography.

 Because prospects receive the booklet before you call, they are already impressed by your knowledge.
 You look like a professional, not a salesperson.
 And this is where all other insurance lead and investment lead systems fall down.
 Other lead systems have you call the prospect with no "introduction" and